Hamilton InvisalignⓇ Treatment

 How Do I Clean My Invisalign Clear Aligners?

-Our dental experts in Hamilton suggest using a denture cleaner or brushing them gently with a non-abrasive toothpaste.
+Our dental professionals in Hamilton suggest using a denture cleaner or brushing them gently with a non-abrasive toothpaste.
 A hard toothbrush or abrasive toothpaste (like a teeth whitener) can scratch them.
 They should also always be placed in water when they’re not in your mouth.
 Leaving them sitting out can dry them out and bend them.
 Never try to repair one on your own.
 Let our dentist know about any accidental damages and we’ll repair it as soon as possible.